Maryland Auto Dealer Fraud Lawyer’s 5 True Client Stories

 These five cases discussed above provide a flavor for the types of schemes that consumers have to deal with when they go to purchase a car.
 It is a shameful and shortsighted thing to do to a person buying a car, but that does not stop the car dealers from doing it.

 If something like this has happened to you, you will likely need to hire an experienced auto fraud attorney to represent you and help you get compensation from the dealer.
 Whitney, LLP’ auto fraud attorneys can help car buyers who need to find an auto fraud or auto damage deception lawyer, and we are always happy to discuss someone’s potential case against a car dealer.
-We provide free consultations.
+We provide legal consultations.

 Call us at 410 583 8000, or use our Quick Contact form.